Great trail pics by Derby Base guest, Mick Ross, Flow MTB.

 By car, if you’re travelling from Launceston, the trip should take about 1.5 hours (via Lilydale has less bends!).
 Travelling up the East coast from St Helens, allow around 1.75 hours.
 If you’re coming off the ferry from the mainland, Derby is around a 2.25 hour drive.

 If you're headed to Derby chances are that you're already aware that it has over 40km of world class mountain bike trails at Blue Derby Trails - Ride Blue Derby has a fantastic website withs maps, gradings and lots of other useful information https://www.ridebluederby.com.au/trails/

-Along with the awesome MTB trails, Derby has some great cafes, HUB pizza (wood-fired pizza and refreshing bevvies), 2 pubs, bike hire and petrol (part-time), but if you want to stock up on grocery essentials do so before you arrive at Derby Base.
-While there are some basic supplies available at Derby Base to get you started, the cottage is self-contained accommodation.
+Along with the awesome MTB trails, Derby has some great cafes, HUB pizza (wood-fired pizza and refreshing bevvies), general store, 2 pubs, bike hire and petrol (part-time), but if you want to stock up on grocery essentials do so before you arrive at Derby Base.
+While there are some basic supplies available to get you started, the cottage is self-contained accommodation.

 If travelling from the west, Scottsdale is your best bet for supplies.
 There’s a large Woolworths and the IGA, along with a pharmacy, bakery, Reject Shop, BP and Caltex, several of the major liquor stores and there’s Little Rivers Brewing Company.

 If you’re coming from the east coast, St Helens would be the best place to stock up – they have a Supa IGA, an Everyday IGA, bakery, BWS, BP and United Petroleum and pharmacy.